VMware Workstation FAQ

 So how can a VMware Workstation upgrade improve your infrastructure?
 And how does VMware Workstation compare with similar products from other vendors?
 The answers to these frequently asked questions can help you learn more about VMware Workstation and its potential role in your IT infrastructure.

-The two main reasons to upgrade to VMware Workstation 7 are its support for Windows 7 and improved performance.
-Workstation 7 supports Windows 7 in either 32-bit or 64-bit modes, and it also added support for new host and guest OSes.
+VMware Workstation 7 supports Windows 7 in either 32-bit or 64-bit modes, and it also added support for new host and guest OSes.
 VMware Workstation 7 also offers streamlined software development and testing, the ability to run applications with 3-D graphics and automatic snapshots.
 Plus, you can pause a VM (instead of suspending it) to quickly free up resources for other VMs or host applications.

 What are some lesser-known features in Workstation 7.1?

-You might not have noticed Unity and Capture Movie in previous versions, so if you’ve recently scored a VMware Workstation upgrade, it’s time to explore these VMware Workstation 7.1 features.
+You might not have noticed Unity and Capture Movie in previous versions, so if you’re new to VMware Workstation 7.1, it’s time to explore these VMware Workstation 7.1 features.
 Unity integrates the applications running in guest VMs with a host so that they behave as native applications.
 It also provides greater management flexibility on a desktop.
 Capture Movie is useful for training purposes.
-Capture Movie records what's happening on a guest VM's screen and saves it as a AVI file.
+Capture Movie records what's happening on a guest VM's screen and saves it as an AVI file.
 It’s also easy to edit the video once you’re done.

 Can I use VMware Workstation to learn new software?